adityasuman2025/MNgoSecurePdfViewer/README.md

 1.  `styles` different classes to override different style of elements

                {
                     pdfComponentClassName: string
                     toolbarClassName: string
                     toolbarSegClassName: string
                     toolBarBtnClassName: string
                     pdfViewerClassName: string
                     pdfPageClassName: string
                     pdfThumbContainerClassName: string
                     pdfThumbPageClassName: string
                }

+2.  `securityOptions` by default all security options are enabled, {
+                    blockRightClick: boolean, // by default true
+                    blockUserSelection: boolean, // by default true
+                    blockPrint: boolean, // by default true
+                    blockDownload: boolean, // by default true
+               }
-2.  `pdfUrl` url (internal or extneral) of the pdf to open
+3.  `pdfUrl` url (internal or extneral) of the pdf to open
-3.  `pdfPassword` password of the pdf if, the pdf is password protected
+4.  `pdfPassword` password of the pdf if, the pdf is password protected
-4.  `compHeight` height of the component
+5.  `compHeight` height of the component

 ## Installation